 The small town of Mindo is easily walkable.
 Taxis will charge $1.50 to get anywhere within Mindo town.
 There are set rates to get further afield.
 Confirm the price with the taxi driver before departing.

-Prepare for Wet Weather
+Prepare for Wet Weather in Mindo

 This is the cloud forest.
 It rains often.
 January through April tends to bring the most rain to Mindo.
 July through September can be drier.
 But it still rains during that time of year too!

-The weather in Mindo changes quickly.
+Whatever time of year you visit, just know that the weather in Mindo changes quickly.
 So even if it’s a sunny morning, it’s best to bring a rain jacket along during any day trip, just in case.

 🌧️ Best Things to Do in Mindo in the Rain